Here's what's canceled this weekend due to excessive heat

 Historic Walking Tours have been canceled for Friday, Saturday and Sunday due to the extreme heat.

-Wyatt Behringer, marketing and communications manager for the Office of Promotion for the city of Lancaster, said they didn't want people to be out walking in the heat, especially the elderly.
+Wyatt Behringer, marketing and communications manager for the Office of Promotion for the city of Lancaster, said they didn't want people — especially the elderly — to be out walking in the heat.

 Lancaster East Side Market at Musser Park